Tristanfoul/Tristan-Foulcard-EE-Portfolio/README.md

-Tristan Foulcard — Electrical Engineering Portfolio
-EE student skilled in VHDL, FPGA design, and circuit simulation.
+we Tristan Foulcard — Electrical Engineering Portfolio EE student skilled in VHDL, FPGA design, and circuit simulation.
 Experienced with Quartus II, Or CAD/PSpice, and hands-on IC implementation.
 Passionate about hardware design from logic gates to programmable devices.

 📁 Projects